JoschD/spotify_tools/README.md

 ## Shuffle Functions
 ### Album Artist Shuffle
-Adds all of your saved albums into your queue (or if name is given to a playlist), but shuffles by (first) artists, so that it plays an artist only again, after all other artists were played.
+Adds all of your saved albums into your queue or if either a playlist name or id is given, to a playlist.
+The songs are shuffled by (first-) artists, so that it plays an artist only again, after all other artists were played.

+If a playlist name is given the songs should be added to that playlist or if no playlist is found, a new one is created.
+The API seems to have some problems finding just recently created playlists, so it might create a new playlist.
+In that case use the playlist_id directly.

 Problem: Artists with more songs will dominate the end of the queue.